MapoMagpie/comic-looms/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Please describe the issue you encountered in detail to help us improve.
-title: ''
+title: '[Bug]'
-labels: ''
+labels: 'Bug'
 assignees: ''

 ---

-**Describe the bug**
-A clear and concise description of what the bug is.
-在此处描述问题
+**Issue Details**
+> Please describe in detail what problem occurred with this script.

+**Which Site**
+> On which site did the issue occur?
+Or is it unrelated to any specific site?

-**Browser And Version**
+**Browser and Version**
-Which Browser Do You Use?
-And Browser Version 你使用什么浏览器与版本？

-**Log**
-Press F12, Open Browser Console.
-Export or Copy Console Log.
-打开浏览器控制台，导出或复制控制台日志，粘贴到此处。
+> The browser you are using and its version.

+**Script Manager**
+> Tampermonkey or Violentmonkey.

+**Console Logs**
+> Press F12 on the problem page to open the browser console, copy the logs or right-click on a blank area to export them, then paste or upload them here.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
-如果可以，请提供安全的图片
+> If possible, please provide screenshots showing the issue.